pedrootriana/NuevoProyecto/README.md

 # NuevoProyecto

 I had never made a proyect like this, I have previously used CAD or arduino in class projects but never a complete implemented one, so this hackpad seemed like a decent idea for a first approximation to this field.
 I wanted to keep it simple as i had never done anything similar, so i kept it with four keys and two leds, as in the blueprint's guided project.
+Also i didn´t try new things as I don't know how electronics work, i wanted to make this project to begin to understand this kind of possibilities and maybe in the future try creating something completely on my own.

 ## Functions